UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/README.md

 # Acknowledgments

-We wish to thank all of the contributors to ARCOSG and fellow Celtic language UD developers Teresa Lynn, Johannes Heinecke and Fran Tyers.
+We wish to thank all of the contributors to ARCOSG and fellow Celtic language UD developers Teresa Lynn, Kevin Scannell, Johannes Heinecke and Fran Tyers.

 ## References